 Shall be eligible for election as office bearers and member’s of the Managing Committee or any Committee of the Samaj.

-Shall have the right to vote subject to clause 6, except of a social member.
+Shall have the right to vote subject to clause 6.

-All Social Members will be entitled to attend all meetings and functions held by the Samaj but will not have voting rights nor can they stand for any posts or office of the Managing Committee and therefore Trusteeship
+Social Members will be entitled to attend all functions held by the Samaj but will not have voting rights nor can they stand for any posts or office of the Managing Committee and therefore Trusteeship, until such time as they have been approved as Full Members.

 VOTING DISQUALIFICATION